 In the first instance I’m a creative wedding photographer, but its also so important to retain other elements of the day……I love to create epic portraits, capture romance, document those little moments, make a big thing about the small details, whilst still leaving room and time for a few family groups.
 So a full service complete package, you don’t have to choose.. but that’s just me.
-There are photographers out there that sell themselves as Documentary, vintage, alternative etc … but its really important to look deeper at what you are actually buying and committing to, because some alternative photographers won’t do family groups and some documentary photographers won’t do portraits etc. I once heard a story where a “vintage photographer” took hundreds of pictures of the vintage wedding theme ( flowers, table decor etc ) and none of the brides Grandmother, it seems this particular photographer was more interested in furnishing his blog than they were capturing people most important to the Bride & Groom.
-I’m not saying this is right or wrong I’m just saying that things like this are an important consideration when choosing a wedding photographer.
-We all have a style but without substance its just pointless.
+There are photographers out there that sell themselves as Documentary, vintage, alternative etc … but its really important to look deeper at what you are actually buying and committing to, because some alternative photographers won’t do family groups and some documentary photographers won’t do portraits etc. I once heard a story where a “vintage photographer” took hundreds of pictures of the theme, flowers, table decor etc, but none ( zero ) of the brides Grandmother.
+It seems this particular photographer was more interested in furnishing their blog than they were capturing people most important to the Bride & Groom.
+I’m not saying this is right or wrong I’m just saying that things like this are an important consideration when choosing a wedding photographer, pay close attention to the quantity of images delivered.

 What about on the day ?